 Most of these exercises are best done on a cushioned surface, like a yoga mat.
 If a mat isn’t available, a couple soft bath towels to support your backside will work just fine.

-Here, we’ll be sharing the 7 best stretches and exercises for lower back pain and more, including:
+7 best stretches and exercises for lower back pain:

 - Cat cow stretch